 Administering Agencies as well as NCPRO pass-through entities will prepare justifications for funding and submit the requests to NCPRO through PANGRAM.
 Upon authorization by NCPRO, OSBM will initiate the transfer of funds.
-These funding requests will be calculated based on forecasted future needs of the Administering Agencies and their corresponding subrecipients, while taking into consideration the actual cash flow activity of the prior quarter (i.e., cash on hand).
+These funding requests will be calculated based on the forecasted future needs of the Administering Agencies and their corresponding subrecipients.
 NCPRO will evaluate requests based on project descriptions, operating plans, and past use of funds to avoid accumulation of excessive cash reserves beyond operating needs for successful implementation and delivery of services.
-These reports will be reviewed in detail by NCPRO's accounting and grants management teams before funds are transferred.